Intern Investigator Program

-The Legal Aid Society’s Investigator Internship Program, within our Criminal Defense Practice, provides undergraduates and graduate students who are interested in law and social justice with an exciting, hands-on, in-the-field experience.
+Within our Criminal Defense Practice, the Investigator Internship Program provides undergraduates and graduate students interested in law and social justice with an exciting, hands-on, in-the-field experience.

 Candidates are carefully selected and interviewed.
 Candidates must have a sincere interest in public service and in the representation of low-income New Yorkers.
 The internship is a volunteer and unpaid position.
 Internship begins with a thorough training and orientation process that we offer during fall, spring and summer sessions.
 After training, interns will be assigned to one of our Trial Offices within the five boroughs of New York City for the duration of the internship.
 At the end of the program, Investigator Interns receive a Certificate of Accomplishment during the Certificate Ceremony and Luncheon Reception.

 Our training is the key ingredient to the success of this program.
 Attending all of the training sessions is a mandatory requirement for admission into the internship program.
 Interns will experience a combination of lectures, workshops, fieldwork, and hands-on computer training.
 The training will then be supplemented with continuing on-the-job shadowing of experienced investigators in the office and out in the field.
 Our goal is to ensure that each intern gains academic knowledge and a diverse, comprehensive field experience.

 Our training curriculum includes: The Path of a Criminal Case, Constitutional Law, Ethics, Theories of Defense, Criminal Defense Investigations, Interviewing Techniques, Digital Forensics 101, Social Media Intelligence Gathering, Memorializing Interviews, Case Management, Arraignments Fieldtrip, Shadowing Investigators in the Field, and much more.

 The Legal Aid Society welcomes applicants from a variety of educational institutions, and we are happy to cooperate with students and their schools to secure class credits.